-(1) Refugees who are not eligible for OWF or SSI;
+(1) Who is not eligible for OWF or SSI;

 (2) Whose entry date is within eight months of the application date; and

-(3) Who meet the application and income requirements of this rule.
+(3) Who meets the application and income requirements of this rule.

 (B) Who is not eligible for RCA?

-(1) Refugees participating in a matching grant program through a resettlement agency.
+(1) Participating in a matching grant program through a resettlement agency.

-(2) Refugees who are eligible for OWF or SSI.
+(2) Who is eligible for OWF or SSI.

-(3) Refugees who are full-time students in an institution of higher education.
+(3) Who is a full-time student in an institution of higher education.

-(4) Refugees who have quit a job or refused a valid offer of employment within the immediate thirty calendar days preceding the refugee's application for cash assistance.
+(4) Who has quit a job or refused a valid offer of employment within the immediate thirty calendar days preceding the refugee's application for cash assistance.

 (C) How long may a refugee receive RCA?

-(3) The eligibility period for a refugee child with an interim assistance letter from the department of health and human services, office of refugee resettlement (ORR) ends ninety days after the individual's entry date.
+(2) The eligibility period for a refugee child with an interim assistance letter from the department of health and human services, office of refugee resettlement (ORR) ends ninety days after the refugee child's entry date.

 (D) What are the eligibility criteria for RCA?

-(6) Income eligibility, budgeting requirements and payment levels set forth in rule 5101:1-23-20 of the Administrative Code must be applied in the determination of initial eligibility, continued eligibility, and the amount of cash assistance for RCA.
+(3) Income eligibility, budgeting requirements and payment levels described in rule 5101:1-23-20 of the Administrative Code must be applied in the determination of initial eligibility, continued eligibility, and the amount of cash assistance for RCA.

-(a) What is not included in the eligibility determination?
+(a) The following are not included in the eligibility determination:

-(ii) Any assistance a refugee receives from a resettlement agency as part of the reception and placement grant.
+(ii) Any assistance a refugee receives from a resettlement agency as part of the reception and placement grant; or